seattleinfinity/simc-site/README.md

 ### Project structure

 There are a lot of files and folders!
-Brief overview:
+I encourage you to dig around and explore, but here's a brief overview:

 #### Folders

 1. `/_site` contains the built site (once built) and should be ignored.
 2. `/.meta` contains some meta utility scripts.
 Check out `./meta/meta.md` for more documentation.
 3. `/src` contains all the source code:
-   - `/_data` contains data that is better left out of source code.
+   - `/_data` contains data like SLG bios, navbar links, and problem of the month.
    - `/_includes` contains reusable components for the site.
    - `/_layouts` contains [layouts](https://www.11ty.dev/docs/layouts/), sort of the inverse of components.
 There are already layouts in `./_includes/layouts`, but the ones in `/_layouts` are processed by Eleventy and are simpler to use.
    - `/assets` includes static assets, including images, CSS source code and JS.